snemarch/treeshift/doc/design.md

 the happy path: if `source.root != target.root` (different trees) or `source.depth <= target.depth` (target is
 parent or sibling), the expensive check can be avoided.

 Finally, depth (and possibly root) has to be updated for the entire subtree.
-And the operations have to be done atomatically, since there could be concurrent attempts at modifying parts of the same tree.
+Also, the operations have to be done atomically, since there could be concurrent attempts at modifying parts of the same tree.

 ## Choice of technology

-Java was chosen as the programming language, since **Amazing Co** runs on the JVM, and everybody knows Java.
-Version 11 was chosen, since it's the current Long Term Support version.
+Java has been chosen as the programming language, since **Amazing Co** runs on the JVM, and everybody knows Java.
+Version 11 was selected, since it's the current Long Term Support version.
 [Spring Boot](https://spring.io/projects/spring-boot) was chosen for the framework, since I'm familiar with it, and it's an industry standard.
 For lower overhead and being able to quickly react to heavy load, perhaps a mix of [Quarkus](https://quarkus.io) and [Vert.x](https://vertx.io/) would be worth pursuing.